xbrowsersync/api/README.md

   1. Debug API: Will compile and debug the main API service.
   2. Debug docs: Will launch API home page in chrome and attach to debugger for debugging docs issues.
-  3. Run tests: Will debug all tests in `test` folder.
+  3. Run unit tests: Will run and debug all tests in `test/unit` folder.
+  4. Run integration tests: Will debug all tests in `test/integration` folder.

 # Issues